 The relationships between tulips and Dutch

-I suggest going to the park early in the morning from Schiphol to avoid the roaring crowd and take nice pictures with the beautiful nature – the garden opens as early as 8 am.
+I suggest going to the park early in the morning from Schiphol to avoid the roaring crowd and take nice pictures of the beautiful nature – the garden opens as early as 8 a.m.
 If you stay close to Schiphol, you are already closer to the garden than the other visitors in Amsterdam.